Last updated on Friday, January 3, 2020 by LM Tourism Editorial Staff

 Hence generally it is a good choice if you are willing to visit more than just 1 or 2 attractions during your stay.

-It's obvious that longer multi-day passes (3 & 7 days) let you save more because their daily cost is smaller than shorter passes.
+It's obvious that longer multi-day passes (3 and 7 days) let you save more because their daily cost is smaller than shorter passes.

 The New York Pass is made by Leisurepass, member of the Association of European Tour Operators and of Visit London, the official tourism organization of London.